turbot/powerpipe-mod-youtube/README.md

 ## Usage

-Run the dashboard and specify the DB connection string:
+Run the dashboard and specify the DB connection string (replace `username` with your PostgreSQL username and `mydatabase` with your desired database name) :

 ```sh
 powerpipe server --database postgres://username@localhost:5432/mydatabase